jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

   (c) $3,000, if the borrower's consolidated loan balance is more than $30,000.
 (5) If the amount of a threshold or the amount of a repayment obligation set out in subsections (2) to (4) is changed by regulations, that amount is changed accordingly.
-(6) In this section, consolidated loan balance means,— (a) for the first tax year during a period when this section applies to a borrower, the borrower's consolidated loan balance on the date on which this section first applies to the borrower in that period; and
+(6) In this section, consolidated loan balance means,— (a) if a borrower was not overseas-based at the start of the tax year, the borrower's consolidated loan balance on the date on which the borrower became overseas-based; and
-  (b) for each subsequent tax year (year A) during that period, the sum determined by—
+  (b) if a borrower was overseas-based at the start of the tax year (year A), the sum determined by—
     (i) including the amount of the borrower's consolidated loan balance on 31 March in the year prior to year A (the previous year); and
     (ii) including the amount of any annual administration fee charged under section 189 for the previous year; and (iii) subtracting any 10% bonus the borrower is entitled to under Part 3 for an excess repayment for the previous year.